Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/3-GPU-and-Shaders.md

 2. Fragment Shader
 3. Compute Shaders (not supported by WebGL, so we will not discuss them here)

-Before understanding what is a Vertex Shader and Fragment Shader, let's first understand what is a vertex and fragment.
+Before understanding what is Vertex and Fragment Shader, let's first understand what is a vertex and fragment.

+1. **Vertex**:
-1. **Vertex**:  A vertex represents a point in 2D or 3D space and is used to define a graphics primitive.
-For now, assume that the graphics primitive is a triangle, in which case three vertices define its shape.
+   A vertex represents a point in 2D or 3D space.
+These points are used to define shapes.

-2. **Fragment** : All the pixels that fall inside the triangle, and need to be painted are the fragments.
+   For example, a triangle is defined using **three vertices**.

+2. **Fragment**:
+   When a shape is drawn, the GPU breaks the area covered by that shape into many pixel-sized pieces.
+   Each of these pieces that needs to be colored is called a **fragment**.

 Now lets see shaders: